krexanu/vrp_wanted/README.md

-It's a simple wanted system
+An wanted system used for roleplay servers

 For more support join my discord:  https://discord.gg/gsSM8Py